Extractability guide for designing content for machine retrieval

 The optimal structure is measurable.
 Research indicates the ideal answer length for paragraph snippets is 40–60 words.
 Pages with paragraph-length summaries at the top have 35% higher inclusion in AI-generated responses.

-Low extractability diagnosis identifies sections where ambiguous pronouns, multi-clause sentences, or missing topic sentences prevent clean retrieval.
+Low Extractability diagnosis identifies sections where ambiguous pronouns, multi-clause sentences, or missing topic sentences prevent clean retrieval.
 Evaluate seven structural signals before publishing any section:

 1. Direct answer check